bjhufstetler/IMGT680/RZone/RZone2.md

 ## mean of x mean of y
 ##  4.532982  4.163561
 ```
+### two sample t-test performed for the difference in mean number of international calls for churners and non-churners is seen to be statistically significant.The p-value of 0.003186 tells us so.
+The confidence interval does not contain 0 either.
+That means the variable, international calls, is useful for predicting churn.

 ### SCATTERPLOT OF EVENING MINUTES AND DAY MINUTES, COLORED BY CHURN